xschen-beb/CyberThreat-Eval/benchmark/stage1_triage/priority/README.md

 - Bias is calculated as the absolute difference between predicted and ground truth scores
 - The confusion matrix uses labels [1, 2, 3, 5] in that order
 - Results are saved as JSON with numpy arrays converted to lists for serialization

-## License

-See the main repository LICENSE file.